Skip to main content

 Updated at: 2025-11-18 15:11:25

-When you deploy an application (such as a web service or model inference service) in a Cloud Container Instance and want to access it from an external network, you must open the corresponding ports in the Cloud Container Instance.
-This section describes how to open ports in a Cloud Container Instance so that applications deployed inside the instance can be accessed externally.
+When you deploy an application (such as a web service or model inference service) in a Cloud Container Instance and want to access it from an external network, you must open the corresponding ports on the Cloud Container Instance.
+This section describes how to configure ports on a Cloud Container Instance so that applications deployed on the instance can be accessed externally.

 Prerequisites